River Cruise Tours & Trips in South America

 Crew and Naturalists were great.
 Vessel is a relic of times past but comfortable and easy to use on the itenary.
 Iquitos to Iquitos went smoothly and well, Lima had hot water issues at hotel and we were all uncomfortable with that.
 Monika tried hard but might need some training regarding dealing with difficulties.
 Attention to professionalism and flexibility in response to difficult situations would improve the experience.

-Amazon Riverboat Adventure In Depth - V
+Amazon Riverboat Adventure In Depth - G

-Vera • traveled in May
+Gerard • traveled in March

-10 best river cruises through South America
+10 best River Cruise South America tour packages

 Compiled by